 Staff running a number of practical engagement schemes to compliment the overarching internal social responsibility strategy.
-Cass staff can take two days off work to do work such as helping children with learning difficulties and improving literacy in women who have suffered domestic violence.
+Bayes staff can take two days off work to do work such as helping children with learning difficulties and improving literacy in women who have suffered domestic violence.

-Cass has also established a long-term partnership with an orphanage and schools in Ethiopia.
+Bayes has also established a long-term partnership with an orphanage and schools in Ethiopia.
 Two students and one staff member have already travelled there to teach and run extra curricular activities.

-Ethics at Cass
+Ethics at Bayes

 As an academic institution, we have been working to apply a more explicit ethical context in our programmes, curricula and learning outcomes for the business community to follow.